 Throughout the course, we’ll recommend readings from the following books.
 Each module will include a few chapters from each book.
 These are entirely optional, to enhance the course.
 Books can be found on Amazon and via other booksellers.
 Both should be widely available internationally.

-The virtual immersion can be taken for 50 non-contact hours for continuing education or Janet’s 300/500-hour program.
+The virtual immersion can be taken for 50 continuing education hours, and it is a core course for Janet's teacher training programs.

 Janet’s studentship began at 17 under the meditation teachings of Prem Rawat.
 His reverence for simplicity and finding joy in the rise and fall of life live on in her practice and teaching today.
 In 1996, she traveled to India, the birthplace of her grandfather, and became dedicated to the path of yoga.
 Janet blends the alchemy of her own practice with decades of studentship.
 She aspires not to teach but to allow the practice to emanate from her, letting awareness blend with movement and breath.
 Based in Bali and San Francisco, she leads immersions, retreats, workshops and more.